Leveraging In-Store Shopping Technology with Electronics Retailers - Medallion Retail

 Let’s examine these numbers.
 Fewer than half of respondents felt that using a mobile device enhances the in-store shopping experience.
 This seems surprisingly low and begs the question: is it because shoppers don’t believe in the value of the technology?
 Or are they simply unaware of what the technology can do for them?

 Today, most of the headlines about in-store tech revolve around self-checkout at Amazon or Walmart.
 But checkouts are only one piece of the shopping equation.
-Retailers can get more out of their shopper technology investments with signage to boost in-store tech use andcustomer satisfaction.
+Technology and electonics retailers can get more out of their shopper technology investments with signage to boost in-store tech use andcustomer satisfaction.

 Consumer in-store apps enhance and speed shopping

-Shoppers can use in-store technology to access coupons, read product reviews, do self-checkout and see what’s on sale without having to physically walk through a store (a bonus for mass merchandisers, department stores and flagship stores with huge square footage).
+Shoppers can use in-store technology to access coupons, read product reviews, do self-checkout and see what’s on sale without having to physically walk through a store (a bonus for mass merchandisers, big box stores and brand flagship stores with huge square footage).

 You have a plethora of opportunities to use in-store tech, starting with barcode scanning.
-How about allowing shoppers to scan product barcodes on a shelf to look for specific ingredients?
-Imagine easily finding those items that meet your criteria for fat, salt, calories or potential allergens with a simple click on a phone app – in a nut-free, gluten-free, sugar-free world, this can be a significant shopping advantage.
+How about allowing shoppers to scan product barcodes on a display wall to look for specific features?
+Imagine easily finding a tabletthat meets your criteria forsize, speed, and memory with a simple click on a phone app – in an Apple vs. Microsoft, palm vs oversized,CPU-driven world, this can be a significant shopping advantage.

 In shopping for appliances, barcode technology can help highlight those that meet shoppers’ budgets or Energy Star rating criteria.
 Help shoppers save time sorting through air conditioners or generators to instantly find the one that meets their BTU needs.
 And then, direct them to customer reviews to further narrow down their choices.